allthingsclowd/docker_rpi3_python_iot_led/README.md

-# docker_rpi3_python_iot_led
-Raspberry Pi 3 IOT Demo using Docker &amp; Python 2.7 to trigger an LED
+# Raspberry Pi 3 IoT Demo using Docker &amp; Python 2.7 to trigger an LED

-Dockerfile can be used to build IOT demo container that runs a Python 2.7 application that will work with the GPIO pins configured to match the following setup :
+The Dockerfile in this repo can be used to build an IoT demo container that runs a Python 2.7 application that will work with the GPIO pins configured to match the following setup :

 ![rpi3-led_bb](https://user-images.githubusercontent.com/9472095/36993912-600b37ba-20a7-11e8-853b-b725fee25233.png)